-In-line heater During the set-up of the single feed application equipment, it is that pressure drop due to long lines does not affect atomisation.
+Paint pump outlet pressures of above 5000psi are recommended, to ensure that pressure drop due to long lines does not affect atomisation.
 As with all good spray techniques, the spray pressure should be set to achieve a good fan.
 It is not necessary to increase pressure beyond this point.